geoah/go-nimona-graphs/README.md

 All events in our graph will be one of these types.

 * `CREATE` - Creates a new graph.
-Create event is the only one without parents.
+This event type is the only one without parents.
 * `SUBSCRIBE` - Subscribes a peer to a graph.
 * `APPEND` - Adds an event to the graph.
 Append events are the only ones that can contain application data (payload).